- Lifespan: 12-14 years

 Originally called the Golden Siamese, the Tonkinese is a hybrid created by crossing Burmese with Siamese cats.
-While the modern Tonkinese is a “man made” breed originating in America there is evidence that it has been in the West for quite some time prior.
+While the modern Tonkinese is a man-made breed originating in America, there is evidence that it has been in the West for quite some time prior.
 Mr Young of Harrogate is said to have brought a Copper cat to England.
-This cat is described as a “chocolate variety of the royal Siamese cat, rich chocolate or seal, with a darker face, ears and tail; the legs are a shade darker which intensifies towards the feet”.
+This cat is described as a “chocolate variety of the royal Siamese cat, rich chocolate or seal, with a darker face, ears, and tail; the legs are a shade darker which intensifies towards the feet”.

 A Burmese breeder by the name of Milan Greer of New York decided to cross a Siamese to a Burmese to determine if the offspring would breed true.
 Greer mated Anyo, his male Burmese to a chocolate-point Siamese who belonged to breeders Genevieve Gibson and Helen Arthur.
 Five generations were produced from the resulting offspring, proving to Greer that they did indeed breed true.
-Once proven, he stopped breeding these “Golden Siamese” and went back to his Burmese, however, these Golden Siamese had already proven extremely popular.
+Once confirmed, he stopped breeding these Golden Siamese and went back to his Burmese, however, these Golden Siamese had already proven extremely popular.

-Then in the 1960’s a Canadian breeder by the name of Margaret Conroy crossed a seal-point Siamese to a brown Burmese.
+Then in the 1960s, a Canadian breeder by the name of Margaret Conroy crossed a seal-point Siamese to a brown Burmese.
 She was trying to produce a cat which had the best traits of both breeds.
 It is Margaret who wrote the first breed standard for the Tonkinese and registered them with the Canadian Cat Association (CCA), which is why you may often read that the breed originated in Canada.
-While not technically true, Canada was the first country to register the breed.
+While not technically correct, Canada was the first country to register the breed.

 Edith Lux is the breeder credited with changing the name from Golden Siamese to Tonkinese.
 Its name comes from the Gulf of Tonkin, which is close to Burmese and Thai (Siamese) territories.

 Words used to describe the Tonkinese include medium and moderate.
 There is nothing extreme about the appearance of this breed.

 The coat is short and close lying.
 It feels silky and soft.
-The colours are midway between the Siamese and the Burmese, they have clear points but the body is darker than that of the Siamese.
+The colours are midway between the Siamese and the Burmese, they have clear points, but the body is darker than that of the Siamese.
 It can come in three patterns:

-Mink – This colour is an intermediate between pointed and solid.
+- Mink – This colour is an intermediate between pointed and solid.
 The points are still clearly visible, but the base is darker than that of the pointed Tonkinese.

-Solid – The darkest of the three patterns, the solid colour is similar to that of the Burmese, with much less of a contrast between the points and the base.
+- Solid – The darkest of the three patterns, the solid colour is similar to that of the Burmese, with much less of a contrast between the points and the base.

-The colours are referred to as mink, and the four basic colours are; Seal, Chocolate, Blue and Lilac.
+The colours are referred to as mink, and the four basic colours are; Seal, Chocolate, Blue, and Lilac.

 The genes responsible are incomplete dominant, that is they carry both the genes for the Siamese (cs) and the Burmese (cb).
 So a Tonkinese genetically is cs/cb (we inherit one gene from each parent).
 Neither the cs (Siamese) or the cb (Burmese) is dominant over the other, hence the term “incomplete dominant”.
 The first generation of a Siamese/Burmese crossing will produce Tonkinese kittens (cs/cb), if those kittens are mated, the offspring may be Siamese (cs/cs), Siamese (cb/cb) or Tonkinese (cs/cb).
-So, if you mated a Tonkinese to a Tonkinese you would typically expect to get 50% Tonkinese, 25% Burmese and 25% Siamese.
+So, if you mated a Tonkinese to a Tonkinese, you would typically expect to get 50% Tonkinese, 25% Burmese and 25% Siamese.

 As with most breeds, the male Tonkinese is usually larger than the female.

-Due to their intelligence, they can be taught to do tricks such as play fetch and many are happy to walk on a lead outdoors.
+They get along with people, children, and other pets.
+Due to their intelligence, they can be taught to do tricks such as play fetch, and many are happy to walk on a lead outdoors.